John Milius: Awards and honors

-For writing the Apocalypse Now screenplay, Milius and Francis Ford Coppola were nominated for the Academy Award for Best Adapted Screenplay, and the Writers Guild of America Award for Best Drama Written Directly for the Screen (Though the film was an adaption of Heart of Darkness, the Writers Guild considered it an original screenplay.).
+For writing the Apocalypse Now screenplay, Milius and Francis Ford Coppola were nominated for the Academy Award for Best Adapted Screenplay, and the Writers Guild of America Award for Best Drama Written Directly for the Screen (Though the film was an adaptation of Heart of Darkness, the Writers Guild considered it an original screenplay.).

 In 2007, Milius was the recipient of the Austin Film Festival's Distinguished Screenwriter Award.
 In his acceptance speech, he said that his favorites of his films were The Wind and the Lion, Big Wednesday, and Conan.